How much does a vet visit cost?

 Average veterinary bills for a healthy medium to large dog run about $60-$120 in a year with no illness or injury.
 That includes an exam, essential vaccinations, and an annual heartworm test.

 Some ways to save money when it comes to veterinary care include the following:

 Before scheduling an appointment, ask your vet about their perspective on the new vaccine protocol.
 A vet following the new protocol is likely to be more invested in your dog's health than profit and less likely to recommend unnecessary procedures.

 - Consider visiting a vet outside of your city.
 Driving to a rural community to visit a rural vet can reduce vet bills significantly over a vet in the city.
 City vets and country vets receive an identical education, but the fees for services are always lower - sometimes dramatically - at a small clinic in a small town.
-(We once paid $80 at a small town vet to have a procedure done that our nearest clinic in the city had estimated would be $500 at their clinic)
+(We once paid $80 at a small town vet to have a procedure done that our nearest clinic in the city had quoted would be $500 if performed at their clinic)

 - Invest in a high quality food.
 Grocery store brands, and even foods like Science Diet, ProPlan, and Iams are packed with corn, wheat, and rendered meat byproducts.
 Feeding one of these may dramatically increase the risk of eventual allergies, liver disease, or cancer.
 Spending a bit more to buy a super premium food can save hundreds of dollars in the long run.
-A dog that eats quality food has a healthier immune system- which helps them fight contagious illnesses.
+A dog that eats quality food has a healthier immune system- which helps them fight all kinds of illnesses.